Sound and data parameters

 When creating a data sonification, there are many choices to be made regarding what aspects of the data are converted to sound, and what characteristics of sound are used in this representation.

 In parameter mapping, dimensions of data are matched to dimensions of sound.
-Check out Matt Russo's description of data-related choices, and Jordan Wirfs-Brock's exploration of sonic dimensions.
+Check out Matt Russo's description of data-related choicesarrow-up-right, and Jordan Wirfs-Brock's exploration of sonic dimensionsarrow-up-right.

 Data Choices